Bacchus Residents

 Socialising:

 In the wild, chipmunks live in loose colonies and mostly socialise for mating purposes.
-For this reason, we strongly encourage that you house chipmunks in neutered male/female groups or a group of females, but you can house them solitary too.
-Not all chipmunks are compatible and sometimes individuals will never get along.
+For this reason, we strongly encourage that you house chipmunks in neutered male/female groups/harem groups, same sex colonies are possible but typical adult males fight, but you can house them solitary too.
+Not all chipmunks are compatible and sometimes individuals will never get along, but space is a massive factor in this; your chipmunks must have areas or beds in their living environment where they can retreat to if they want some alone time.

 Diet: